RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK3272S-Breakout-Board/AT-Command-Manual/README.md

 ## Introduction

-RAK3272S  Breakout Board is based on STM32WLE5CC chip and it is designed to simplify LoRaWAN and LoRa point to point (P2P) communication.
-To integrate LoRa technology into your projects, RAK3272S  implemented easy to use UART communication interface where you can send AT commands.
+RAK3272S  Breakout Board is based on STM32WLE5CC chip and it is designed to simplify LoRaWAN and LoRa point-to-point (P2P) communication.
+To integrate LoRa technology into your projects, RAK3272S is implemented with an easy-to-use UART communication interface, where you can send AT commands.
 Through these AT commands, you can set the parameters needed for LoRa P2P and LoRaWAN communication.
-You can also use any microcontroller with UART interface to control the RAK3272S  board.
+You can also use any microcontroller with a UART interface to control the RAK3272S  board.

 The UART serial communication is exposed on the **UART2 (also identified as LPUART1 port)**, through **Pin 7 (TX2)** and **Pin 8 (RX2)**.
 The default parameters of the UART2 communication are **115200 / 8-N-1**.
 The firmware upgrade is also possible through this port.
 To get familiar with the pin distribution of this module and find a schematic circuit of a reference application, refer to the [RAK3272S  Breakout Board Datasheet](/Product-Categories/WisDuo/RAK3272S-Breakout-Board/Datasheet/#rak3272s-breakout-board-datasheet).